memory-hunter/DoJaject/README.md

 You need to have [Boost](https://www.boost.org).

-For Windows XP support, place a version of [Boost](https://www.boost.org) that supports Windows XP in `/libs/` folder, and install v141_xp toolset.
+For Windows XP support, place a version of [Boost](https://www.boost.org) that supports Windows XP in `/libs/` folder(you have to create a directory manually under root folder), and install v141_xp toolset.

 ## Usage

 Use Clion (or any other IDE) with CMake for Win Vista, 7, 8, 8.1, 10, 11 builds.

 Use VS project for Windows XP support.

 After building the project, or downloading the release, simply drag and drop the .jar or .jam file.